aesynth-ai/governance-registry/README.md

-# governance-registry
+Aesynth Governance Registry

-**Governance Registry | Public Root of Trust**
+Public Root of Trust for the Aesynth Intelligence System
 Repository: aesynth-ai/governance-registry

-**Description:**
-Public, version-controlled record of all ratified constitutional documents, resolutions, bodies, actors, and provenance events for the Aesynth Intelligence System.

-This repository serves as the Root of Trust for the entire organization, providing an immutable catalog of foundational laws and proceedings necessary for XAI governance, auditing, and compliance.

-**1. Core Purpose (The Registry)**

-The Governance Registry tracks and verifies four core components:

-What exists (Constitutional Documents, Charters, Protocols).

-Who approved it (Signers, Governing Bodies, Roles).

-When it changed (Versions, Amendments, Supersessions).

-How to verify it (Content Hashes, Digital Signatures, Provenance Envelopes).

-The entire system is based on transparency (read-public) and permanency (version-controlled).

-**2. Technical Namespaces (MVP v1)**

-All files and API endpoints are organized under the following canonical namespaces, which serve as immutable identifiers:

-Namespace

-Example ID

-Purpose

-aesynth:gov:doc/*

-aesynth:gov:doc/constitution/v1

-Foundational constitutional documents.

-aesynth:gov:res/*

-aesynth:gov:res/veto/20250915

-Resolutions, amendments, ratifications, and proceedings.

-aesynth:gov:body/*

-aesynth:gov:body/synthlex-council

-Governing assemblies/groups.

-aesynth:gov:actor/*

-aesynth:gov:actor/john-doe-key-a

-Individuals or automated agents with signing keys.

-aesynth:gov:seat/*

-aesynth:gov:seat/ethical-auditor-a

-Specific roles within bodies.

-aesynth:gov:ledger/*

-(Implied via Git History & Proofs)

-Immutable log of events.

-**3. Workflow & Branch Structure**

-To maintain the integrity of the Root of Trust, a two-branch workflow is enforced:

-Branch

-Status

-Access

-Content Status

-main

-Production

-Write-Controlled (via PRs)

-Ratified, Immutable, and Verified Documents.

-draft

-Staging

-Open for Collaboration

-Proposed documents and pending resolutions.

-No direct commits are allowed to main.
-All changes must be reviewed and pass automated integrity checks before merging into production.
+Overview

+The Governance Registry is the Root of Trust for the Aesynth ecosystem.
+It provides an immutable, version-controlled record of all constitutional documents, resolutions, governing bodies, and provenance events that define and protect Aesynth’s lawful operation.

+This repository ensures the integrity, transparency, and continuity required for Explainable Artificial Intelligence (XAI) governance, auditing, and compliance.

+1. Core Purpose

+The Registry tracks and verifies four fundamental dimensions of lawful operation:

+Function	Description
+What exists	Constitutional Documents, Charters, and Protocols.
+Who approved it	Signers, Governing Bodies, and Authorized Roles.
+When it changed	Versions, Amendments, and Supersessions.
+How to verify it	Content Hashes, Digital Signatures, and Provenance Envelopes.

+The system is read-public and write-controlled, ensuring transparency for all participants and permanence of the historical record.

+2. Canonical Namespaces

+All entities in the Registry follow a strict URN-based naming convention.
+These namespaces serve as immutable identifiers across all Aesynth subsystems.

+Namespace	Example ID	Purpose
+aesynth:gov:doc/*	aesynth:gov:doc/aesynth-constitution@1.0.0	Foundational constitutional documents.
+aesynth:gov:res/*	aesynth:gov:res/2025-11-01-ratify-semantic-charter-1-1	Resolutions, ratifications, amendments, and vetoes. aesynth:gov:body/*	aesynth:gov:body/jsa	Governing assemblies and councils.
+aesynth:gov:actor/*	aesynth:gov:actor/provisional-steward	Individuals or agents with signing authority. aesynth:gov:seat/*	aesynth:gov:seat/jsa-synthlex-1	Assigned roles within governing bodies. aesynth:gov:ledger/*	(Implied via Git commits and ledger entries)	Immutable record of events and attestations.
+3. Workflow & Branch Policy

+To preserve the integrity of the Registry, a strict two-branch model is enforced.

+Branch	Status	Access	Content Type main	Production	Write-controlled (via Pull Requests)	Ratified, immutable, and verified documents. draft	Staging	Open for collaboration	Proposed documents, pending resolutions, and unratified changes.

+No direct commits are permitted to main.
+All changes must be submitted via Pull Request and pass automated integrity checks, including:

+Schema validation

+Hash and signature verification

+Required-body approvals

+Latency-gap (human reflection) enforcement

+4. Transparency & Verification

+Every ratified document includes a Provenance Envelope containing:

+Canonical content hash (sha256)

+Signing key ID (did:key)

+Signature (JWS detached payload)

+Timestamp and signing algorithm

+Reference to the corresponding ledger event

+Verification scripts are provided under /tools and automatically executed via GitHub Actions CI.
+The verification ritual can also be performed manually using registry-cli (coming soon).

+5. Governance Principles

+The Registry embodies the foundational oaths defined in the Aesynth Founder’s Manifesto:

+Clarity — Every law and policy must remain interpretable.

+Friction — Every action must preserve time for human reflection.

+Continuity — Every record must remain public, immutable, and auditable.

+6. Repository Structure
+governance-registry/
+ ├─ docs/              # Ratified documents (constitutions, charters, protocols) ├─ resolutions/       # Governance resolutions and amendments ├─ bodies/            # Councils and assemblies (JSA, Aesynth Council, etc.)
+ ├─ actors/            # Registered signers and keys ├─ ledger/            # Immutable event records
+ ├─ index/             # Catalogs, sitemaps, and HTML views ├─ schemas/           # JSON Schemas for validation ├─ tools/             # CLI and CI automation scripts ├─ GOVERNANCE.md      # Internal workflow and branch protections ├─ CONTRIBUTING.md    # Collaboration and ratification process
+ ├─ SECURITY.md        # Key management and disclosure procedures
+ ├─ LICENSE            # Legal license for registry data └─ README.md          # This file

+7. Status

+✅ Phase I: Governance & Legitimacy — Complete
+All foundational documents have been ratified and registered with full provenance.
+Phase II (Synthlex Specification) will now proceed under this established legal framework.

+8. License

+This repository and its contents are released under the Aesynth Open Governance License v1.0 (AOG-1.0) — a permissive license designed to preserve legal traceability, attribution, and public transparency for constitutional and provenance data.

+The AOG-1.0 license permits unrestricted public reading, verification, and educational use of registry materials, provided all provenance data and signatures remain intact and unaltered.

+See the LICENSE
+ file for full terms.

+“Transparency is law.
+Reflection is safety.
+Memory is a right.”
+— Aesynth Governance Charter, 2025